Conversations healthcare leaders are ready to have.

 Urgent care & ambulatory

-Available as a45-minute featured keynote, 60-minute deep dive session, or 90-minute workshop.
+Available as a 45-minute featured keynote, 60-minute deep dive session, or 90-minute workshop.

 Five areas of deep expertise